guildai/guild.ai/pages/index.md

   </div>
   <div class="col-lg-8">
     <p>
-      Guild will help you train better models in less time.
+      Guild helps you train better models in less time.
 Effective machine learning is a function of systematic experimentation&mdash;one experiment leads to another until you achieve your goals.
-The faster and more effective you can apply experiments, the sooner you'll complete your work.
+The faster and more effective you can apply experiments, the sooner you complete your work.
     </p>
   </div>
 </div>